monsonite/MINT-Documentation/Chapter4_9_draft.md

 This will print out all the decimal numbers between 0 and 65534 and will take many seconds to complete depending on the baud rate of your serial terminal interface.

-Loops can be nested to create even longer structures:
+Loops can be _NESTED_ create even longer structures:
 ```
 1000(1000())`done`  <ENTER>
 ```